YongliHe23/SequenceExamples-GE/pge2/README.md

 ```

-## The pge2 interpreter
+## Running the sequence on the scanner

-The EPIC source code is available at
+The EPIC source code for the interpreter is available at
 https://github.com/jfnielsen/TOPPEpsdSourceCode/releases/.

 For scan instructions, see https://github.com/jfnielsen/TOPPEpsdSourceCode/tree/UserGuide/v7